JSON++ Syntax Reference

 }

-raw: is the only way to produce a literal key (or value) that starts with a JSON reserved prefix such as `$extends`, `$includes`, or `$local`.
+raw: is the formal, guaranteed way to produce a literal key (or value) that would otherwise match a JSON++ control prefix such as eval: or a reserved keyword such as $extends, $includes, or $local.

 {